 An easing of current restrictions could be made via a ‘family and friends’ plan, according to a Metro report.
 This would see the home used for hosting your loved ones heading into the warmer months.
 To be the hostess-with-the-mostess, you could start to think about a few tasks around the house that you can do now whilst we are still in isolation.
 If you have a bit of time on your hands and want to ensure your house is ready for enjoying in the summer months, there are a few things you could do to prepare.
 Here are a few ideas for home DIY to tick off the list whilst in isolation.

 We Love Home explains how the summer months are too hot to paint your fences and sheds.
 Instead, getting it done now before the hotter weather arrives is much better.
 The winter may have left outdoor timbers looking tired and peeling.
 Harsh winters can do this, and if left, water can get into the wot and rot it.
 If you can get out in your garden, now is the time to give any wood a lick of paint.
 This will offer protection from the sun, and will brighten up your outdoor space.
+Upgrading your fence and adding a fresh coat of paint can significantly enhance the aesthetics of your property.
+If you are considering a fence upgrade and installation, contacting a professional fence company like Cedar Mountain Fence is a wise idea.

 Service Your Heating System